spwilson2/taskman/docs/plan.rst

 Parameters:
 - id - Comma separated list of tasks which will be waited on, GET response is received when all tasks are in a terminal state
+- (o) state - If a state is given, wait for the change to that specific state

 ------